DenisGorbachev/metawomen-docs/src/RebrandFAQ.md

 ](https://shield-finance.medium.com/how-to-claim-bull-token-airdrop-7255443fd704)" (using the new contract on Binance Smart Chain).

 We will provide more details closer to the [migration date](#when-is-it-happening).

+## Do I need to pay a fee to claim the tokens?

+* To claim $COLI: no fee.
+* To claim $BULL: single transaction fee.

 ## What will happen with old $SHLD and $BULL tokens?